• Home page

 Events not to be missed

 • La Rochelle is also known for its Francofolies festival, created by Jean-Louis Foulquier, who has since passed away.
-It has become a reference in French-speaking songs, attracting around a hundred artists, as many concerts and thousands of festival-goers every summer.
+It has become a benchmark for French-language songs, attracting around a hundred artists, as many concerts and thousands of festival-goers every summer.

 • Another important event: the Grand Pavois.
 This is the benchmark boat show that welcomes all sailing enthusiasts.

-• Also don’t miss the La Rochelle International Film Festival.
+• Don't miss the La Rochelle International Film Festival or the Fiction Festival.

 Activities in La Rochelle

-La Rochelle is a pleasant, very sunny city where you can go for a bike ride.
-It is also one of the first cities to have created cycle paths and self-service two-wheeler rental.
-Special feature: the sea bus.
+La Rochelle is a pleasant, sunny city where you can go cycling.
+It is also one of the first cities to have created cycle paths and self-service two-wheel rental.
+A special feature: the sea bus.
 It allows you to go from one bank to the other and to go from the old port to the port of Minimes, a few kilometers away.

-It is pleasant to stroll through the old town, to walk under the arcades, to admire the elegant residences and private mansions from the 18th/19th century, to go to the old market square.
+It is pleasant to stroll through the old town, to walk under the arcades, to admire the elegant residences and private mansions from the 18th/19th century, to visit the old market square.

-Several museums enhance a visit to La Rochelle:
+Several museums enhance your visit to La Rochelle:

 • The Maritime Museum ;